mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/quick-start/index.md

    ```

-- Run the notebook.

-   - From the menu, select Run -> Run All Cells

-   - The notebook will run for some time, then print out the calculated value.
+1. Run the notebook.
+From the menu, select **Run -> Run All Cells**.
+The notebook will run for some time, then print out the calculated value.

    - Expected output: 3.1413234